AparaviSoftware/aparavi-platform-compose/README.md

 <img width="960" alt="Activate" src="https://github.com/AparaviSoftware/DockerCompose/assets/59745347/f3b52cd4-7482-4f3d-bb9c-40a31df58df6">

+7. **Add Documents to Discover**: Once the Aparavi platform is deployed you can add data to the \source-data\ folder that was created in the directory that the docker-compose.yaml was placed.
+Any data that is added to this folder will be analyzed by the platform.
+You can also add File Shares, M365, S3, Azure Blob, plus more under the sources settings.

-7. **Get Help or More Information**: Feel free to use the help system within the Aparavi platform by clicking the magnifying glass in the bottom right corner once you are logged in.
+8. **Get Help or More Information**: Feel free to use the help system within the Aparavi platform by clicking the magnifying glass in the bottom right corner once you are logged in.
 Contact us at support@aparavi.com with any issues or inquires about the paid features of the Aparavi platform.